 It’s not about being their slave or taking on everything, but rather showing them you care by doing something a little extra to brighten their day.

 If you haven’t yet done so, you and your partner need to find out what your Love Language is.
-To do that, you need to take the 5 Love Languages Test which you can find here on Gary Chapman’s website.
+To do that, you need to take the Love Language Quiz which you can find here on Gary Chapman’s website.

 101 Acts of Service Ideas